Study: Coca-Cola Shaped China's Efforts To Fight Obesity

 Coca-Cola put its full weight behind this message as public health entities such as the World Health Organization began to draw attention to the obesity epidemic.
 According to Greenhalgh, Coca-Cola crafted ideas such as "Energy Balance" and "Exercise is Medicine" to construct a narrative that all foods (including Coca-Cola) are part of a healthy diet as long as they're balanced with physical activity.

-Bruce Lee, director of the Global Obesity Prevention Center at Johns Hopkins University, notes that physical inactivity is an obvious contributor to obesity, but so is diet, and "to emphasize one over the other is a mistake."
+Bruce Y. Lee, director of the Global Obesity Prevention Center at Johns Hopkins University, notes that physical inactivity is an obvious contributor to obesity, but so is diet, and "to emphasize one over the other is a mistake."

 In countries such as the U.S., the message about physical activity was one of a number of research perspectives that influenced policy.
 But in China, ILSI was the sole voice, Greenhalgh said, and it spread its message mainly by organizing conferences.
 Between 2004 and 2015, there were six international obesity conferences in China, all organized by ILSI-China.